automat-berlin/tadhack-2020-berlin/README.md

 Thanks to Simwood and Avaya for providing the APIs that made the hack possible.

-Thanks to Hubraum, the Deutsche Telekom incubator, for providing goodies and their API.
+Thanks to Hubraum, the Deutsche Telekom incubator, for providing goodies for local participation and their API.

 ## Contact